Climate neutral roadmap for the Finnish chemical sector

 Main solutions

-To achieve major emission reductions, the key is to make it possible for chemical industry production to use zero-emission energy and utilise all side streams (energy, raw materials and heat) as efficiently as possible.
-According to the scenario analysis, the chemical industry needs to electrify its production in order to cut emissions.
-This will increase the use of electricity fivefold as well as reduce emissions from energy use.
+To achieve major emission reductions, the key is to make it possible for chemical industry production to use zero-emission energy and shifting to renewable and recycled feedstocks.
+All side streams (energy, materials and heat) need to be utilized as efficiently as possible.
+It is essential to take in to use new raw material sources, such as sustainable biobased materials, circular and synthetic raw materials.
+New raw materials are particular needed for reducing scope 3 emission.
+According to the scenario analysis, the chemical industry needs to electrify its production in order to cut direct emissions.
+This will increase the use of electricity fourfold as well as reduce emissions from energy use.
 The energy sector integration is crucial in particular for large projects and plants.

-Meanwhile, estimated investment needs in new technology, innovation projects, pilots and demonstrations will increase annually by an average of 70%.
+Meanwhile, estimated investment needs in new technology, innovation projects, pilots and demonstrations will increase annually by an average of 40% even without green growth.
+Green growth would accelerate investments significantly.
 Investments are also means to develop and accelerate new competence, attracting top talent while increasing national potential for exports.

 Needs and requirements

-The roadmap points out that policies that support the decarbonisation of energy production as well as innovative and flexible financing mechanisms for pilot and demonstration projects are needed.
+The roadmap points out that policies that support the decarbonisation of energy production and electrification of industry as well as innovative and flexible financing mechanisms for pilot and demonstration projects are needed.
+The raw material revolution requires harmonisation of legislation, clear support of circular carbon and alternative raw materials to replace virgin fossil raw materials.
 The role of public procurement in boosting the competitiveness of low-emission products and technologies is further highlighted.
 Moreover, the policies should support the creation of a market environment where low-carbon solutions can compete and thrive.
+Incentives for new products which are based on alternative raw materials are needed.
 Additionally, it is necessary that the legislation and policies support stable availability of cost competitive low carbon and carbon neutral electricity in the future.

 Future and positive impacts

-• The turnover of the Finnish chemical industry is in proportion 10 % of Finland's GDP Since 1992 Finnish chemical industry has had a sustainability programme called Responsible Care.
-As a result, the energy consumption has been reduced by 21%, water consumption by 59% and greenhouse gas emissions by 27%
+• Finnish chemical industry has had a sustainability programme called Responsible Care.
+As a result, the energy consumption per unit of production has been reduced by 22%, water consumption per unit of production by 52% and greenhouse gas emissions per unit of production by 31%

-• In 2018 the Finnish chemical sector set a target of being Climate Neutral by 2045
+• In 2018 the Finnish chemical sector set a target of being Climate Neutral by 2045.
+In 2022, the target was revised to also include sector’s goal to achieve nature positive status by 2045.